CdSecure/configure-ad/README.md

 4. Modify IP Configuration:

 - In the network interface settings, select IP configurations from the left-hand menu.
-- You will see the IP configuration labeled ipconfig1 (or similar).
+- You will see the IP configuration labeled ipconfig1.
 Click on it to edit.

 5. Change IP Assignment to Static:

 - Under Private IP address settings, you will see Assignment set to Dynamic.
 - Change the Assignment from Dynamic to Static.
-- Ensure the IP address field retains the current IP or adjust it as needed.

 6. Save Changes:

-Click Save to apply the changes.
+- Click Save to apply the changes.

 <img width="1053" alt="Screenshot 2024-11-12 at 11 35 50 AM" src="https://github.com/user-attachments/assets/2d251fb7-415c-44b1-95e4-411e106b9c47">
 <br />
 <img width="1059" alt="Screenshot 2024-11-12 at 11 36 14 AM" src="https://github.com/user-attachments/assets/052c53b5-3ce2-4c17-a6f6-766b73efe4a6">